kecman/view/PLAN.md

 - [UI/UX,Bug] Make sweep toggle also turn off the checkbox that is clicked to start the sweep
 - [UI/UX,Bug] Include axes in fit_on_screen, and fix positioning of near and far planes
 - [UI/UX] Support loading wkt file format to load Polygons in a reasonable way
+- [UI/UX] Make items filenames selectable so they can be all selected and then refreshed

 ## Backlog
 - [Build] Distribution stuff, make a single executable if possible or executable + boost dll, bake fonts into the executable at least.